-As you grow older, the most important parts of your life typically don’t take up too much space.
-Many CCRC’s, also known as a Life Plan Communities, have spacious options for you and all of your belongings, but many seniors opt to downsize for a number of reasons.
-And while this looks different for everyone, freeing up space to allow for a better flow of energy can never hurt.
-So if you are considering downsizing when planning for your future, you may find yourself making room for health, freedom, and spending time with loved ones.
-Some benefits of moving into a Life Plan Community are obvious – you won’t have to take care of a home, easy access to healthcare – but there are added bonuses you may not have considered.
-Joining Viamonte at Walnut Creek will allow community members to stretch their retirement and minimize their housing expenses and maintenance.
+Some of the benefits of moving into a Life Plan Community are obvious – you won’t have to take care of a home and you’ll have easy access to healthcare among other benefits – but there are added bonuses you may not have considered.
+Joining Viamonte at Walnut Creek will allow community members to stretch their retirement and minimize their housing and maintenance expenses.
 Read on to learn more about if it’s the right move for you or your family member.

-Moving to a CCRC allows you to save money that you’d otherwise be spending on your mortgage, repairs, and everyday household items.
-And the sooner you start your move to the CCRC, the sooner you can start saving.
+Moving to a Life Plan Community allows you to save money that you’d otherwise be spending on your mortgage, repairs, and everyday household items.
+And the sooner you start your move to a retirement community, the sooner you can start saving.
 With the money you’re saving on household items, you’ll have more to spend on experiences and activities.
-A recent study by ARCO focused on setting standards for retirement communities, surveyed residents of a CCRC.
+A recent study by ARCO focused on setting standards for retirement communities, and surveyed residents of a Life Plan Community.
 The study notes that “having less need for property maintenance, access to communal facilities and availability of 24-hour support and domiciliary care on-site were the main reasons given for moving to a Retirement Community.”
-And it’s not just the cost that people move for – it’s also the upkeep that’s time-consuming and requires a lot of effort.
+And it’s not just the cost that people move for – it’s also the time-consuming upkeep.
 Moving into an independent senior living community will allow you to spend your time and money on what means the most to you.

-Independent living at a CCRC allows residents to operate independently, while also providing the convenience of necessities within arm’s reach.
+Independent living at a Life Plan Community allows residents to operate independently while also providing the convenience of necessities within arm’s reach.
 Viamonte’s continuum of care means residents have the security of knowing they’ll be taken care of should they need extra attention as the years go on.
 Assisted Living is designed for those who require help with daily activities.
 Their customized care plans will be carried out by compassionate caregivers within the residents’ homes.
 Viamonte’s Memory Care Center is available for those dealing with mild to moderate dementia.

 Quality of Life Factor

-The study shows that a majority of residents (55%) agreed or strongly agreed that their quality of life was higher now than a year ago – four times as many of them said this as compared to non-residents.
+More than 50% of Life Plan Community residents agreed or strongly agreed that their quality of life was higher now than a year ago – four times as many of them said this as compared to non-residents.
 The factors that contribute to a higher quality of life span far and wide, from cultivating relationships with others to providing opportunities to get involved in programs.
 Viamonte even offers wellness programs and fitness classes to ensure residents stay on top of their health.

 STEPS TO TAKE TO PREPARE FOR YOUR MOVE